 - HLN, formerly known as CNN Headline News, which once aired just that.
 Every half hour would start with the top stories, followed by business stories.
 At 15 minutes they would quickly recap the top stories then cover sports, and at 25 minutes they would have a short human interest piece.
 Then it would start over again.
 Starting in 2005, however, it began to suffer from Network Decay, catering to news/current affairs talk shows (during primetime and late night/early morning hours), pop culture/celebrity reporting, live court cases, and Missing White Woman Syndrome.

-- CNN Airport Network, a channel seen only in airports, which shows mostly CNN rebroadcasts and looping weather and airport delay forecasts, but specifically removes all mention of stories such as plane crashes or other events which might make wary travelers panic before they get onto a plane, along with stories that shouldn't be shown on a public channel with children around.
+- CNN Airport Network, a channel seen only in airports, which shows mostly CNN rebroadcasts and looping weather and airport delay forecasts, but specifically removes all mention of stories such as plane crashes or other events which might make wary travelers panic before they get onto a plane, along with stories that shouldn't be shown on a public channel with children around; when this happens, they quickly cut to a weather map.

-- CNN en Espaņol, focusing on Latin American news but also seen in Spain.
+- CNN en Espaņol, a Spanish channel focusing on Latin American news but also seen in Spain.

 - CNN Türk, the Turkish version of CNN.
 Notable for being CNN's first foreign version, and for being the first Turkish TV channel to be established in partnership with a foreign media company.